77NH3/LaTeX-tutorial/README.md

 The sheet above shows a detailed comparison between Word and its equivalents with LaTeX.
 But in practice, the reasons we choose LaTeX are simple: its formula-typing is irreplaceable, commonly LaTeX is your only way to type a complex formula; it is widely accepted in academia.
 Some lecturers would recommend you to submit your report with LaTeX, you could use it for your final year thesis.
 A more important personal reason is, it could help you to write in the same professional way of the textbooks and papers you've been reading.

-Also we should note that, there are appreciable drawbacks of LaTeX in the
+Also, we should note that there are significant drawbacks of LaTeX in the

-Also, recently, we get a ambitious new ambitious challenger **Typst**.
-It is
+Also, recently, we get an ambitious new challenger [Typst](https://typst.app/).
+It has easier syntax, supports real-time collaboration, has "understandable error feedback", and is determined to replace LaTeX.
+However, as a new comer, Typst's community is still developing and does not have the sufficient extensive packages like LaTeX.
+If you've had enough of LaTeX, you might try to play with Typst and keep up with its development.

 ## 2. 如何建立一个 LaTeX 工程 / Setting Up a LaTeX Project
-### 本地安装与配置（进阶使用）*Local installation and setup (Advanced)*
+### 本地安装与配置（进阶）*Local installation and setup (Advanced)*

 It is a private and extensive way to set up an environment for LaTeX in your PC.
 The core of LaTeX is in the distributes of TeX, like MikTeX and TeXLive.
-With this installed, we need some software to assist you to edit your project, called IDE(Integrated Develping Environment，集成开发环境).
+With this installed, we need some software to assist you to edit your project, called IDE(Integrated Development Environment，集成开发环境).
 The most commonly used one is to use **VS code**.
 It supports many programming languages.
 My personal receipt is VS code + MikTeX + LaTeX workshop(a VS code plugin).
-You may use the links [to be added] as a reference if you are hard core.
+You may use the links [to be added] as a reference if you are hardcore.

 Advantages:

-private, extensive, offline supported
+private, extensive, offline supported, allows multi-person collaborative work

-Disadvantage:
+Disadvantages:

-Troublesome to setup(especially for beginners), really hard to debug
+Troublesome to set up (especially for beginners), very difficult to debug

 ### 在线编辑工具（推荐 Overleaf，步骤演示）  *Online editing tools (recommend Overleaf, step-by-step demo)*

-My personal recommendation, after the through these semesters, is to use the online platform, **Overleaf**.
+My personal recommendation, after these semesters, is to use the online platform, [**Overleaf**](https://overleaf.com/).
 By this you could easily create a basic document.

 ### 快速创建一个简单文档（如生成带标题、段落和公式的文档）  *Quickly creating a basic document (e.g., a title page with paragraphs and equations)*

-Click **New Project**, Click **Example Project**, then you can see a complete example of a LaTeX project, which includes all the daily used features including common contents, math expression, table, picture and reference.
+Click **New Project**.
+Click **Example Project**, then you can see a complete example of a LaTeX project, which includes all the daily used features including common contents, math expression, table, picture and reference.

 To demonstrate it more clearly, I will use a new blank file.
-You might follow my steps.

 ## 3. 常用功能 / Commonly Used Features
-### 文档格式设置  *Document formatting:*

 ### 段落 *Paragraphs*

-You could and common texts between the ```\begin{document}``` and ```\end{document}```.
+You could use common texts between the ```\begin{document}``` and ```\end{document}```.
 To break a line you have two methods, the first is to break two or more times.

 The other is to use ```\\```